NavidFeizi/ATI-FTsensor_NI-DAQ/README.md

 - The NI-DAQmx driver installed on your system
 - The ATI force/torque sensor connected to the NI-DAQ card

+Please note:
-The calibration file (.cal) needs to be replaced with the correct file according to the sensor's model.
+* The calibration file (.cal) needs to be replaced with the correct file according to the sensor's model.
+* The channel number may need to be changed based on the physical channel used.
+For example, to Dev0 ot Dev1 or Dev2.